 Rowena will lead our big data research theme which will seek to explore the potential of the large amounts of information that are recorded on how people with serious mental illness use health services, how we can support a more proactive and preventative approach, and how we can harness the natural environment to improve their health.

 Debbie leads the Art and Creativity theme of the Closing the Gap Network.
-Debbie holds a Lectureship in Interactive Media at the Department of Theatre, Film, Television and Interactive Media at University of York.
+Debbie holds a Lectureship in Interactive Media at the School of Arts and Creative Technologies at University of York.
 Drawing on her background in both computing and design, Debbie’s research focuses on the roles of active storytelling and engagement in digital contexts.
 She is interested in the ways that people interact with and reshape technology through stories, as both method and artefacts, and across media.